eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

 ### 7. Read temperature from Bluetooth in the XDK Kura Bundle

-- In _DeviceToXDKTransformer.java_, in the method `getResourceId(...)`, modify the method to how you intend to generate the ThingID of your XDK Thing.
-Make sure this aligns with the ThingID of the Thing you precommissioned in the Register step [<a href="https://github.com/eclipse/vorto/blob/development/tutorials/tutorial_register_device.md">Register</a>]
+- In _DeviceToXDKTransformer.java_, in the method `getResourceId(...)`, modify the method to how you intend to generate the deviceId of your XDK Thing.
+Make sure this aligns with the technical deviceID of the Thing you had precommissioned in the very beginning:

 	```
 	private String getResourceId(BluetoothDevice device) {
-		return "XDK:" + device.getAdress().replace(":", "");
+		return "demo:" + device.getAdress();
 	}
 	```